-All public water supply abstraction points will be considered as well as their respective Source Protection Zones.
+All public water supply abstraction points will be considered as well as their respective Source Protection Zones, noting that the latter were most recently updated in September 2022.
 All other authorised abstraction points will also be considered including any used for agricultural or recreational use.